We offer a solution for patients

 Acute Brain Injury (ABI)

-Acquired Brain Injury (ABI) is the leading cause of long-term disability and mortality, with growing costs related to care, support and social assistance.
+Acute Brain Injury (ABI) is the leading cause of long-term disability and mortality, with growing costs related to care, support and social assistance.
 There are more than 4M cases of ABI in North America and Europe every year, the cost for the acute care of the severe cases (over 9%) ranges from $15k to $35k per patient.

 4,3 Million